CTSteven/StockLiteBoard/README.md

 ### Run in Jupyter Notebook
 1. In Jupyter Notebook, use jupyter-dash to wrap application and run in new browser.
 Need to install jupyter-dash to run.
 2. dashboard.py is the app called in Jupyter notebook, it's 2nd version based on Dash

-## Project status
-- There are no plan to enhance more function in this project.
-- There may be some bugs left unresolved.